oroinc/documentation/user_guide/email_template.rst

 ===============

-Records of the Email Template entity ("Email template") represent html or plain text templates used for mailing and filled with text and system variable of a specific entity.
+Records of the Email Template entity ("Email template") represent html or plain text templates used for mailing and filled with text and system variables of a specific entity.
-(As a simplest example, instead of writing numerous letters with "Dear and name of the addressee", you can create a template for a "Contact" entity using the entity and system variables).

-The articles describes the ways to :ref:`create <user-guide-email-templates-create>` and :ref:`manage <user-guide-email-templates-actions>` an Email templates.
+The articles describes the ways to create and manage Email templates.

 .. _user-guide-email-templates-create: